Creative-Geek/CG-Blog/template/README.md

 2. Replace the example content with your own
 3. Update the metadata in JSON files
 4. Add your images
+5. Add your resume.pdf if desired
-5. Run the build command to generate the index:
+6. Run the build command to generate the index:
    ```bash
    node generate-index.js
    ```